CERAMBOT/CERAMBOT/README.md

 We want to use CERAMBOT as an open platform to print a variety of viscous fluids in addition to printing clay.
 More open source materials can also be found here: Https://www.thingiverse.com/groups/cerambot

-##### 1. In the folder Marlin, you can open configuration.h through the Arduino IDE to modify and upload the firmware.
+##### 1. In the folder Marlin, you can open configuration.h through the [Arduino IDE].(https://www.arduino.cc/en/main/software?setlang=en) to modify and upload the firmware.
 Among them, if the length of the carbon rod center of your device is 250mm, then you need to modify it as follows:

    >// Center-to-center distance of the holes in the diagonal push rods.